devinit/datahub/README.md

 ----------

 - Currently Updating eslint-plugin-react to 7.1.0 will break linting
-- eslint@4 is currently not supported, we are wainting for [airbnb eslint config to support it](https://github.com/airbnb/javascript/issues/1447)
 - Dont install all project wide dependencies with ```yarn``` use ```npm install```.
 This is because ```yarn``` doesnt care about our semantic.json config that should prevent semantic-ui from auto installing.
 - Currently dont add react-apollo flow types.
 They have an issue that need to be corrected
-- Dont upgrade apollo codegen as it will break liniting --> _Makes inner array types option_
+- Dont upgrade apollo-codegen as it will break liniting --> _Makes inner array types option_ [submitted an issue about it](https://github.com/apollographql/apollo-codegen/issues/225)

 ## Development environment and notes